 [ Basidiomycota > Phallales > Phallaceae > Mutinus . . . ]

 by Michael Kuo

-Phallus rubicundus is very similar in appearance, but has a distinct head that hangs skirt-like from the tip of the stem.
+Phallus rugulosus is similar in appearance to Mutinus elegans, but has a structurally distinct head that hangs skirt-like from the tip of the stem.

 Cite this page as:

 Kuo, M. (2021, August).
 Mutinus elegans.
 Retrieved from the MushroomExpert.Com Web site: http://www.mushroomexpert.com/mutinus_elegans.html